 The techniques and understandings of Vipassana are taught during a ten day residential retreat.
 During this time the student not speak, accept to the teachers and facilitators of the retreat.
 As you will see below attending a Vipassana retreat is crucial to developing a proper understanding of this meditative method and to be able to use in your life.

 However in order to give you a sense of the kinds of meditation you will perform during the retreat a short guide on the method has been provided below.
 This should not be viewed as a replacement for attending an actual retreat.
-Studying at home or watching a DVD will only provide a superficial understanding of the method.

 The Purpose of the Vipassani Retreat